 - Adding in half of the other = 847

 This is anyone’s race.
-Pantelides could win it, but I feel that the assumptions presented favor Pantelides; yet still show a win for Cohen.
+Pantelides could very easily win it, and I feel that the assumptions presented favor Pantelides; yet with Cohen, who knows?

 The Capital endorsed candidates are precisely what our analysis presents.
 Unlike The Capital, we do believe that this is a dangerous precedent.
 As it is, several council members regularly, consistently, and predictably vote with the Mayor on every piece of legislation.
 Some will go through the motions of opposition and “cave” at the last moment, others will be very upfront about their support.
 The addition of more Democrats to the council essentially guarantees that virtually any legislation endorsed by Cohen will see passage, likely with a 9-0, 8-1, 7-2 vote.